Best Online MBA in Project Management Programs 2024

 Senior Project Manager

 Senior project managers oversee different projects in more than one department.
 Their duties include creating schedules, managing budgets, supervising work progress, and allocating resources.
-These individuals typically advance to this senior position after several years of work experience.
+Individuals typically advance to this senior position after several years of work experience.

 Is an MBA in Project Management Worth It?